hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 pruning-enabled=true
 ```

-Enables [pruning](../../Concepts/Pruning.md) of unused world state of old blocks that will not be required except by chain reorganizations.
-Use pruning to reduce the risk of potential storage problems.
+Enables [pruning](../../Concepts/Pruning.md) to reduce storage required for the chain.

 !!!
 Caution
     If you plan to use [private transactions](../../Concepts/Privacy/Privacy-Overview.md), do not use pruning.